7 Design Decisions That Transformed This Home by Bringing the Light In

 • Warm materials

-By adding cabinetry, simplifying finishes, and honoring natural wood tones, the hallway became a calm transition — not just a pass-through.
+By adding cabinetry, simplifying finishes, and highlighting natural wood tones, the hallway became a calm transition rather than simply a corridor.

 Transition spaces deserve as much intention as destinations.